dantasfiles/cornell/README.md

 ## [Cornell-related Technology Newsletters and Blogs →](https://dantasfiles.com/cornell/cornell-cs-blogs)

-*I'm an alumnus, but am otherwise not affiliated with Princeton, so everything here are just my personal links*
+*I'm an alumnus, but am otherwise not affiliated with Cornell, so everything here are just my personal links*

 [← Back to dantasfiles.com](https://dantasfiles.com)